 Consider a blocks-world computer program that instructs a robot how to pick up blocks and move them onto or off of other blocks [Winston, 1977].
 I once saw a live demo of such a program.
-Unfortunately, the robot failed to pick up one of the blocks, because it was not correctly placed, yet the program continued to execute "perfectly" even though the output was not what was intended.
+Unfortunately, the robot picked up, then dropped, one of the blocks, because the block was not correctly placed, yet the program continued to execute "perfectly" even though the output was not what was intended.
 [Rapaport, 1995, §2.5.1].